In 2009, Whirlwind D began recording and performing again.

 During this time he has worked with artists including Phill Most Chill, Oxygen, Sir Beans OBE, Chrome & Illinspired, Specifik, Mr Fantastic and Mr Thing to name a few.

-On the live circuit, D has played all over the UK and beyond including jams in Germany and the Channel Islands and support slots have included Public Enemy, Grandmaster Flash, Main Source and The Wu-Tang Clan.
+On the live circuit, D has played all over the UK and beyond including jams in Germany, France and the Channel Islands and support slots have included Public Enemy, Grandmaster Flash, Main Source and The Wu-Tang Clan.

 His music has received regular play on mainstream stations such as BBC Radio 6.